Ktmi/NSF-Reports/doc/Milestone#2.md

 }
 ```

 ## Using the UI to Update the Topology Metadata

-This is a step by step covering how to use the UI to update the Topology Metadata.
+This is a step by step covering how to use the UI to update the Topology metadata.

  1. Open up the UI
  2. Open up the Topology tab (represented by a map icon)